 Some reapers believe they serve no master, they claim that Horsemen do not exist, yet, and the calling they all feel, is their own, sent back in time from the future when the most powerful, the right reaper ascends to become the Horseman...
 Of course, they are all convinced they are the one who will ascend to become its own and every other reaper of the same calling's patron...

 Mortals who accept the reaper's mantle are forevermore linked to their patrons, dreaming of decaying cities, burning battlefields, and desolated lands.
-They are also given strength to serve the Horsemen as long as they are needed: they age slowly, they are more resistant to injuries—in fact they are capable of surviving most injury that are not immediately lethal (such as serious damage of hearth muscle, brain, or rain stem, decapitation, being cut in half or shredded to pieces), they can never die of starvation or thirst (though they are still maddening and painful experiences for them), nor will they suffer any serious effects of mundane diseases (though diseases of supernatural origins can be still a major inconvenience, except for reapers belonging to The Horseman of Pestilence).
+They are given strength to serve the Horsemen as long as they are needed: they age slowly, they are more resistant to injuries—in fact they are capable of surviving any wounds that are not immediately lethal (such as devastating damage of hearth muscle, brain, or brain stem, decapitation, being cut in half or shredded to pieces), they can never die of starvation or thirst (though they are still maddening and painful experiences for them), nor will they suffer any serious effects of mundane diseases (though diseases of supernatural origins can be still a major inconvenience, except for reapers belonging to The Horseman of Pestilence).
 The reapers also come unscathed from accidents, though anyone and anything accompanying them lacks any protection whatsoever.
 Essentially, anything less than direct and deliberate violence will not end the life of a reaper, even if it might make that life even more of a hell than it was before.
-What's more, injuries that fail to kill them will heal quickly, crippled limbs and organs might regrow, though often scarred, misshape, and cancerous in appearance.
+What's more, injuries that fail to kill them will heal quickly, and crippled limbs and organs will regrow, though often scarred, misshape, and cancerous in appearance.